There was an error with your log in

 And if you’d love to join an all-women hiking adventure, you’ll love what we currently offer in Iceland: women’s great hiking voyage in Iceland, women’s winter hiking & sightseeing in Iceland, women’s hiking tour in Thorsmork, or women’s Laugavegur hiking adventure.

-• Waterproof jacket and waterproof pants
+• Waterproof jacket & waterproof pants

 • Sunglasses

-• Water Bottle or water bladder
+• Water bottle or water bladder

 • Sunscreen

-• Extra fleece sweater or down jacket
+• Extra fleece sweater or down jacket to put on when we stop for breaks

 • Hand sanitizer

-• Hiking poles — optional
+• Hiking poles (optional)

-• Camera — optional
+• Camera (optional)

-• Sleeping bag (doesn´t have to be in your luggage, just attached to it somehow)
+• Sleeping bag (doesn’t have to be in your luggage, just attached to it somehow)

-• Travel pillow — optional
+• Travel pillow (optional)

 • Underwear and socks